-The pain of the migraine often follows a bell-shaped curve, with a gradual ascent, a peak for a number of hours, and then a slow decline (Table 2, page 42).
+The pain of the migraine often follows a bell-shaped curve, with a gradual ascent, a peak for a number of hours, and then a slow decline (Table 2).
 Occasionally, the pain may be at its peak within minutes of onset.
-Many patients with migraine suffer some degree of nausea during the attack, and many patients experience vomiting as well.
-The nausea is often mild, and some patients are not bothered by it.
+Many patients with migraine suffer some degree of nausea during the attack, and some experience vomiting as well.
+The nausea often is mild, and some patients are not bothered by it.
 Many patients state that the headache is lessened after they vomit.
-Diarrhea may occur and usually is mild to moderate.
+Diarrhea may occur, and is usually mild to moderate.
 The presence of diarrhea renders the use of rectal suppositories impossible.

 Lightheadedness often accompanies the migraine, and syncope may occur.
-Most patients become very sensitive to bright lights (photophobia), sounds (phonophobia), and/or odors.
+Most patients become sensitive to bright lights, sounds, and/or odors.
 Between migraine attacks, many patients retain the photophobia, and it is common for migraine patients to wear sunglasses most of the time.
 Sensitivity to bright lights is a distinctive migraine characteristic.

-Pallor of the face is common during a migraine; flushing may occur as well but is seen less often.
-Patients complain of feeling excessively hot or cold during an attack, and the skin temperature may increase or decrease on the side with pain.
+Pallor of the face is common during a migraine; flushing may occur as well, but is seen less often.
+Patients do complain of feeling excessively hot or cold during an attack, and the skin temperature may increase or decrease on the side with pain.
 Patients with migraines often experience tenderness of the scalp that may linger for hours or days after the migraine pain has ceased.
-This tenderness actually may occur during the prodrome of the migraine.
+This tenderness may actually occur during the prodrome of the migraine.
 Both vascular and muscular factors contribute to the scalp tenderness.
-Autonomic disturbances, such as pupillary miosis or dilation, runny nose, eye tearing, and nasal stuffiness, are relatively common.
-These also are symptoms of cluster headache, including the sharp pain about one eye or temple.
+Autonomic disturbances are relatively common, such as pupillary miosis or dilation, rhinorrhea, eye tearing, and nasal stuffiness.
+These also are symptoms of cluster headache, including the sharp pain around one eye or temple.

-Alterations of mood are seen in many patients before, during, and after migraine attacks.
+Alterations of mood are seen with many patients before, during, and after migraine attacks.
 Patients are usually anxious, tired, or depressed.
-They often feel "washed out" after an attack, but a calm or an euphoric state occasionally is seen as a postdrome to the migraine.
+They often feel "washed out" after an attack, but a calm or even euphoric state occasionally is seen as a postdrome to the migraine.
 Rarely, euphoria or exhilaration may precede a migraine.

-Weight gain due to fluid retention may occur prior to the onset of the migraine.
-The weight gain is usually less than 6 pounds, and is transient.
+Weight gain due to fluid retention may occur, and begins prior to the onset of the migraine.
+At some point during the migraine, patients may experience polyuria.
+The weight gain is usually less than 4 lb., and is transient.